luoqingqing777/Migratory-birds/README.md

 # Migratory_birds2023
-Supporting code for manuscript: "A dominant bacteria strain modulates the asymptomatic viral carriage of migratory birds"
+Supporting code for manuscript: "A dominant bacterium modulates the asymptomatic viral carriage of migratory birds"

 1.Analysis of metatranscriptomic data in this study